Uptime-Kuma

 Notes

-Here are instructions for ubuntu. [ but that didn’t work, it says it’s running but no web showing. maybe this one will work, it uses docker instead.
+Here are instructions for Ubuntu.
+[But that didn’t work; it says it’s running but no web is showing.
+Maybe this one will work; it uses Docker instead.

-There were problmes during install, npm reporting moderate and severe vulnerabilities.
-I got rid of the severe ones with npm audit fix and npm audit fix --force but there are still 2 moderate ones left which won’t go away.
+There were problems during install, with npm reporting moderate and severe vulnerabilities.
+I got rid of the severe ones with npm audit fix and npm audit fix --force but there are still 2 moderate ones left, which won’t go away.

 docker run -d --restart=always -p <YOUR_PORT>:3001 -v <YOUR_DIR OR VOLUME>:/app/data --name uptime-kuma louislam/uptime-kuma:1